-Online learning enriches the educational experience by bringing together students from around the world.
+Online courses and degree programs enrich the educational experience by bringing together students from around the world.
 Southwestern Online has students living across the United States as well as foreign countries.
 For more information regarding online learning visit Southwestern Online.